 To be perfectly, honest, an app list like this is difficult.
 Mechanics generally have a work-space that has everything they need.
 That includes tools, lifts, flashlights, and stuff like that.
 There aren’t a lot of use cases for Android apps in a mechanic shop.
+It is still one of the few industries where you get to do most of it by hand and there isn’t a lot a smartphone can do.
 There are a few, though, and we have that list for you here.
 Here are the best mechanic apps for Android!

 AutoCodes is a reference tool for mechanics.
 It lists over 50,000 OBDII(OBD2) codes for a variety of makes and models.
 This is useful for those with tools that don’t list the whole description of the code.
 It can also help you figure out parts and other information.
 There are even some videos for reference on some of them.
 Of course, you need to provide your own OBDII scanner and obtain the codes before this app is useful.
 However, it is free with no in-app purchases.
 It does have ads, but they’re not bad.

 Car Scanner ELM OBD2 is a scanner app.
 It connects to OBD2 scanners over Wi-Fi or Bluetooth and spits out the codes it sends.
 It’s also useful for a variety of purposes and other things.
 It even allows you to customize some of the codes for better and more accurate information.
 It worked in our testing and we didn’t see any serious stability problems aside from restarting the app every now and then.
 People seem to really like this one.
 Most of its features come for free.
 The full version goes for $5.49 or you can get it for free if you use Google Play Pass.

 Price: Free / $4.95